aio-libs/aiohttp/docs/web_reference.rst

 .. class:: UrlMappingMatchInfo

    Inherited from :class:`dict` and :class:`AbstractMatchInfo`.
 Dict
-   items are given from :meth:`Route.match` call return value.
+   items are filled by matching info and is :term:`resource`\-specific.

    .. attribute:: expect_handler